wellingtonb3/TradingcomDados-FIU/README.md

 #### About the Final Project (EN/US)

-After completing the weekly classes, we have gained proficiency in Python and the relevant libraries approved for the financial market.
+After completing the weekly classes, we have gained proficiency in Python and the relevant libraries for the financial market.
 This knowledge equips us to successfully complete our final project, addressing the following questions:

 1. Obtain Adjusted Close (Adj Close) data for 5 stocks of your preference (they can be from any country)